 After connecting the USB Type-C and Ethernet cables from the package to your computer and the development board as shown in the photo below, you are ready to explore the board!

-Todo: Connecting the SD card and reader to the computer
+Connecting the board to the computer

-2. Exploring Gemstone
+2. Explore Gemstone

 1